textlint/textlint/docs/CONTRIBUTING.md

     - Wrap texts at 72 characters
     - Explain _what_ and _why_, not _how_
     - [GitHub flavored Markdown](https://github.github.com/gfm/) is ok to use
-    - Start with `BREAKING CHANGE: ` when you made significant change in the commit.
+    - Start with `BREAKING CHANGE: ` when you made significant change in the commit (see versioning section below).

 Example commit message: